 All across Canada, the opioid epidemic is getting worse.
 Whether you see yourself as a drug user or not, you’ve likely been in situations where the risk of an opioid poisoning was present.
 We believe that it’s everyone’s responsibility to get trained and carry nasal naloxone because it can save lives.

-St. John Ambulance to provide desperately needed opioid and nasal Naloxone training, as well as nasal Naloxone kits, to communities who are struggling to stop opioid poisonings (overdoses).
+St. John Ambulance provides desperately needed opioid and nasal naloxone training, as well as nasal naloxone kits, to individuals, communities, and organizations that are struggling to manage opioid poisonings.

 This program was funded by a contribution from Health Canada’s Substance Use and Addictions Program (SUAP).
 The views expressed herein do not necessarily represent the views of Health Canada.